 Career coaches help those who are struggling to find a new job or otherwise advance their career.
 These professionals offer short-term advice and guidance to help their clients achieve specific job-seeking and career goals.
 It’s important to understand that coaches are not therapists, though.
 They’re not there to deal with your angst or frustration.
-Instead, their job is to help you figure out what you should do, offer advice to get you motivated, and then cheer your success.
+Instead, their job is to help you figure out what you should do, offer advice to get you motivated, and then cheer your success with your professional pursuits.

 As you might expect, a career coach may not be right for every situation.
 However, there are many instances in which these professionals can prove invaluable for job seekers who have been struggling to find their way.
 Below are a few specific cases where a career coach could make the difference between success and failure for your job search efforts.

-Are you certain about your goals, or are they just vague wish lists?
+Are you specific about your career goals, or are they just vague wish lists?
 Have you been moving through your career without any real destination in mind?
 A career coach can help by showing you how to focus on your strengths and passions.

 You should be pursuing career goals that help you leverage your talents and achieve personal and professional satisfaction.
 That’s difficult to do without a real goal in mind.